 Q. Why choose an electric unicycle (EUC)?

-Electric unicycle is a very convenient way to travel.
+An electric unicycle is a very convenient way to travel.
 Electrically powered, the unicycle is very inexpensive to operate.
-EUC’s today almost all have trolley handles in order to roll the wheel around while one shops or while going up to one’s office.
+EUCs today almost all have trolley handles in order to roll the wheel around while one shops or while going up to one’s office.
 The EUC can be leaned against a wall in the office, or placed on a kickstand, and does not require a parking space.

-But the best reason is that riding a EUC is an incredible feeling.
+But the best reason is that riding an EUC is an incredible feeling.
 FUN is not an adequate word to express the feeling of riding one of these miracle machines.
 It is a feeling akin to flying.
 The EUC market calls it “gliding.”
-We, at Freemotion, say a EUC is like a superpower.
+We, at Freemotion, say an EUC is like a superpower.
 Click here to find out why.

 Q. Are there any disadvantages of riding an Electric Unicycle?

 The most obvious disadvantage of riding an essay is that the rider is exposed to wind and weather.
-In good conditions this is wonderful.
-In rain, not so much.
-As well, there are roads which are not conducive to EUC riding such as beach roads made of sand.
+In good condition this is wonderful.
+In the rain, not so much.
+As well, there are roads that are not conducive to EUC riding such as beach roads made of sand.

 An EUC requires that one have access to a power source if one is riding enough to drain the battery.

 The EUC requires a skill set in order to ride it.
 This is both good and bad.
-The skill requirement means that before one can travel fast on a EUC, one must learn to master the control.
-It also means that once one has mastered this device, the mobility and agility is off the scale as the device becomes part of your body.
+The skill requirement means that before one can travel fast on an EUC, one must learn to master the control.
+It also means that once one has mastered this device, the mobility, and agility are off the scale as the device becomes part of your body.